- When working on your presentation, there may be a situation when you face with a Powerpoint file saving error.

 If all else fails, you may need to consider using a third-party PowerPoint file repair tool.

-Check that PowerPoint is installed correctly and do a repair as shown in this guide.
-Additionally, check that you have write access to the drive you’re trying to save on.
+Check if PowerPoint is installed correctly and perform a repair.
+Additionally, check if you have write access to the drive you’re trying to save on.

 You can export your presentation to Microsoft Word and then save it as a PDF from there.
 We also have a great guide on how to overcome file saving errors in PowerPoint.

 You can do that from the File menu or just use the Ctrl + S shortcut.
 If you have any problems with your file, you can repair it using this expert guide.